chittaranjan19/DFA-Transitions/README.md

 In each of the entries, i is used to indicate a state qi.
 After all the rows of the transition table are done, there is one blank line, following which the state numbers of the final states are mentioned(tab separated).

-So, the transition table file for the DFA which accepts the set of all strings that DO NOT contain aab (the alphabet is: {a,b,c}) is as follows:
+The transition table file for the DFA which accepts the set of all strings that DO NOT contain aab (the alphabet is: {a,b,c}) is provided as an example (file.txt)

-a	b	c
-1	0	0
-2	0	0
-2	3	0
-3	3	3

-0	1	2